brianchirls/popcorn-inception/README.md

 By default, the spawned media will play in sync with the main media.
 To have them play independently, set the `sync` parameter to `false`.

+Media elements are rendered without built-in controls, but they may be enabled by setting `controls: true`.

 ### Playing a partial clip ###

 When a child media clip is loaded into your main composition, by default, the entire clip is played, up to the end of your event.
 But you can specify a section of the media, if you don't want to include the whole thing.